Alignak-monitoring/alignak/doc/source/08_configobjects/contact.rst

   Address directives are used to define additional “addresses" for the contact.
 These addresses can be anything - cell phone numbers, instant messaging addresses, etc. Depending on how you configure your notification commands, they can be used to send out an alert o the contact.
 Up to six addresses can be defined using these directives (*address1* through *address6*).
 The $CONTACTADDRESS*x*$ :ref:`macro <thebasics/macros>` will contain this value.

 can_submit_commands
-  This directive is used to determine whether or not the contact can submit :ref:`external commands <advanced/extcommands>` to Shinken from the CGIs.
+  This directive is used to determine whether or not the contact can submit :ref:`external commands <advanced/extcommands>` to Alignak from the CGIs.
 Values:

     * 0 = don't allow contact to submit commands
     * 1 = allow contact to submit commands.